 - Shouting stimulates your dog to bark more because he thinks you’re joining in.
 So the first rule is to speak calmly and firmly, but don’t yell.

 - Most dogs don’t know what you want when you’re yelling at them to “shut up.”
 So train your dog to understand the word “Quiet!”

 Here are two methods:

 When your dog is barking, say “Quiet” in a calm, firm voice.
 Wait until he stops barking, even if it’s just to take a breath, then praise him and give him a treat.
 Just be careful to never reward him while he’s barking.
-Eventually he will figure out that if he stops barking at the word “quiet” he gets a treat (and make it a delicious treat, such as cheese or chicken, to make it worth more than the barking.)
+Eventually he will figure out that if he stops barking at the word “quiet” he gets a treat (and make it a delicious treat, such as chicken, to make it worth more than the barking.)

 Alternatively, you can teach your dog to “speak; once he’s doing that reliably, signal him to stop barking with a different command, such as “quiet”, while holding your finger to your lips (dogs often pick up body signals faster than voice commands.)
 Practice these commands when he’s calm, and in time he should learn to stop barking at your command, even when he wants to bark at something.

 - A tired dog is a quiet dog.
 If your dog barks when alone, tire him out before you go.
 Take a long walk or run, play ball or take a trip to the dog park before leaving.

 - Don’t allow problems to go on and on.
 The longer a dog does something, the more ingrained it becomes.
 Barking can give dogs an adrenaline rush, which makes the barking pleasant.
 And allowing a dog to bark in certain situations, such as when the mailman arrives, can eventually make a dog aggressive in those situations.
 What if your dog gets out one day as the mail is being delivered?
 Deal with barking problems as quickly as possible.